wavemotion-dave/ColecoDS/README.md

 // 4000h~7FFFh    Main-ROM    Cartridge      ---       16K RAM
 // 0000h~3FFFh    Main-ROM    Cartridge      ---       16K RAM
 //---------------------------------------------------------------
+** Note, the Panasonic CF-2700 normally has the RAM in slot 1 but for the purposes of this emulation, it is moved to slot 3.

 //---------------------------------------------------------------
 // Yamaha CX5M with 32K of Memory in Slot 0